How can I create, view, edit, and delete my tags?

 In FullContact for iOS, you can edit, remove, and search your tags from the menu dashboard.

-Alternatively, you can add (or remove) tags from contacts by selecting a contact then click Edit in the upper right-hand corner.
-Lastly, you can bulk-tag by swiping each contact from right to left until the blue check mark appears.
-Then, click the number of contacts selected at the bottom of your contact list.
+Alternatively, you can add (or remove) tags from contacts by selecting contacts from clicking Edit in the upper right-hand corner.
+Then, choose the tag action at the bottom of your contact list.